NATO and Russia: Maneuvers and countermaneuvers in the Baltic Sea | DW | 14.06.2019

 Russia trains missile strike on ships

-It seems that the NATO military exercise is not only observed by Moscow, but also mirrored with a Russian exercise in turn.
+It seems that the NATO military exercise is not only being observed by Moscow, but also being mirrored by a Russian exercise.
 However, with seven warships on the Russian side, significantly fewer forces are involved.

 Read more: Putin's Russia 'is not an empire' despite Crimea annexation